HimanS1708/CS253_Assignment_1/README.md

 <h1>How to run?</h1>

 - Save the files in a directory, say `x`.
-- Open your termianal and go to directory `x`.
+- Open your terminal and go to directory `x`.
 - Type the following commands in the terminal:

   ```